c0debaberafa/mirror/VAPI_SETUP.md

 1. A VAPI account (sign up at [vapi.ai](https://vapi.ai))
 2. A VAPI API key
 3. A VAPI assistant ID
+4. A webhook secret for secure webhook verification

 ## Setup Instructions